 Attendance at the Pre-School does NOT mean that a place is automatically available at Bramley Cof E Infant and Nursery School.
 A formal application for the infant school MUST be made via the Local Authority in accordance with the Infant School’s admission arrangements.

-Bramley Church of England (VA) Infant and Nursery School
+Bramley Church of England Infant and Nursery School

 To be completed only if you are applying under criteria 5 or 6.
 Applicants are required to return this form to the school office in order to prioritise applications in the case of oversubscription.